 - The initial Private Applicator license is good for five years.

-- Recertification credits must be earned no later than 90 days before your license expires.
+- Currently three hours of recertification credits must be earned no later than 90 days before your license expires.

-- If you fail to earn sufficient recertification credits before your license expires, you must repeat the Private Applicator Training Program (after 1 May 2017 follow the steps outlined for obtaining a Private Applicator license after that date).
+- If you fail to earn sufficient recertification credits before your license expires, you must repeat the Private Applicator Training Program.

-- To renew a Private Applicator license you must earn three (3) hours of recertification credits every five years.
+- To renew a Private Applicator license, you must earn three (3) hours of recertification credits every five years.
+No more than 1 hour may be from webinar attendance.

 - Recertification credits can be earned by attending certain growers' meetings given by county Extension offices or by attending short courses and other meetings or viewing video recordings of those meetings that have been approved by the Georgia Department of Agriculture's Pesticides office.